jowtheshiba/SwiftyLibTorrent/README.md

 - **Swift 5.9+** (Xcode 15+) and **macOS 13+** for async/await in the public API
 - Libtorrent (Rasterbar) 2.0.x installed on the system
   - macOS (Homebrew): `brew install libtorrent-rasterbar`
+  - Linux (Ubuntu/Debian): `sudo apt install libtorrent-rasterbar-dev pkg-config`
+    Depending on your repo, the package may be named `libtorrent-rasterbar2.0-dev`.

 Notes
 - The CLI target is macOS-only.
 Building it for iOS is not supported.